Tensor Program Optimization with Probabilistic Programs: Experiments

 This section aims to answer the following question: \emph{Is \MetaSchedule{} expressive enough to capture the search space of the state-of-the-art optimization techniques?} To answer this question, we evaluate our work on a diverse set of operators and subgraphs extracted from popular deep learning models, including variants of convolution, dense, and normalization.

-As baselines, TVM is used as the state-of-the-art tensor program optimization system (commit: \texttt{8d4f4dd73f}), while PyTorch (v1.11.0) results are provided to compare performance with vendor libraries.
-Full operators and hardware configurations are documented in appendix.
+As baselines, PyTorch (v1.11.0) results are provided to compare performance with vendor libraries; TVM (commit: \texttt{8d4f4dd73f}), which incorporates AutoTVM~\cite{chen2018learning} and Ansor~\cite{zheng2020ansor}, is used as the state-of-the-art tensor program optimization system, and we pick the best among the two in each respective setups.
+Full operators and hardware configurations are documented in Appendix~\ref{sec:workloads}.

 \autoref{fig:perf_op} shows that, in all cases on CPU and GPU, \MetaSchedule{} delivers performance comparable with or even better than TVM, from which we could infer that \MetaSchedule{} could express optimization techniques comparable to TVM on diverse workloads.
 Additionally, in most of the cases, \MetaSchedule{} outperforms PyTorch by a significant margin except for SFM, which is highly optimized manually in PyTorch.